-After eight years of conflict, Syria is one of the most dangerous places to be a child.
+Syria is already one of the most dangerous places to be a child.
 Now, coronavirus threatens their lives too.

-Right now, nearly 8 million Syrian children are in danger.
-Many have lost their homes, their schools and even their families.
-They face unspeakable violence, a lack of access to nutritious food, health care and clean water, as well as an increased risk of disease.
-One in three schools in Syria is destroyed, damaged or disrupted leaving more than two million children without the chance to learn.
+Nine years of conflict have left 8 million Syrian children in danger.
+Children have lost their homes, their schools and even their families.
+They face unspeakable violence, a lack of access to food, health care and clean water, as well as an increased risk of disease.
+As you may have seen in the news, fighting is escalating in northwest Syria, putting even more children at risk.

 How will my donation help children?

 We are one of the few organisations able to work even in besieged areas of Syria, as well as being present for refugee families in surrounding countries, including Jordan, Lebanon, Iraq, Turkey and Egypt.

 Your support will help provide life-saving supplies, including clothes, food, clean water, medical care, education and protection to children and families who desperately need it.
 Across the region we are also providing Child-Friendly Spaces for vulnerable children which offer learning support and psychological care, as well as being a safe space to rest and play.

 In 2019, Unicef helped 1.9 million people receive improved and sustained access to safe water in Syria.

 But we simply don’t have enough funds to reach every child and there are still millions of children in desperate need of assistance.